teambit/bit/README.md

 It’s key role is to serve as a source of truth for syncing shared code across different repositories.
 It also helps to organize and make all your shared components discoverable.

+Let's create a free Scope on the [Bit community hub](https://bitsrc.io/signup) - so we could gain more discoverability, run tests in isolation and install components using Yarn / NPM if we choose to.

 Much like Git repositories, scopes are lightweight and can be [set up on any server](https://teambit.github.io/docs/advanced.html#host-your-own-scope).

-Let's create a free Scope on the [Bit community hub](https://bitsrc.io/signup) - so we could view it through a more discoverable UI, run component tests in isolation and later install them using Yarn / NPM.

 ### Share source code components directly from your repository